-This year we decided to be a bit more planned for back to school since Trace is entering grade four and Jake is going into grade eleven, we know it’s going to be a fun and hectic year ahead.
+This year we decided to be a bit more planned for back to school since Trace is entering grade four and Jake is going into grade eleven.
+We know it’s going to be a fun and hectic year ahead.
 So here is our back to school checklist.

 Going back to school means planning lunches on a monthly calendar with different ideas.
 I don’t know about your kids, but mine is picky and often has a hard time making up his mind.

-Kids spend all day at school and the first thing they want to do when they get home is go outside and play.
+Kids spend all day at school and the first thing they want to do when they get home is to go outside and play.
 At least my boys do.
 Yet when they have homework sometimes dad wants them to do it right away.
 To avoid this dilemma,

 Last year back to school was so hectic, we spent so much time not knowing where anything was.
-I love the idea of Mon to Friday school clothes picked out ahead of time, and since this year we spent our money at various online shopping canadian sites snagging great deals on BTS stuff.
+I love the idea of Mon to Friday school clothes picked out ahead of time, and since this year we spent our money at various online shopping Canadian sites, snagging great deals on BTS stuff.
 Organizing the kids clothing, papers, pens, books and whatever they need takes little effort but goes a long way!

 This year for back to school, we are trying something new by setting up a reward jar.
 This is to help motivate the boys to get things done.
-During the week, I do not ask them to do chores.
+During the week I do not ask them to do chores.
 We do family clean-ups on Saturday’s.
-But they need to read, write and finish their homework.
+The boys need to read, write and finish their homework.
 So at the end of each week, if they behave and listen, they can pick one reward from their jar.

 The rewards can be anything you want them to be.
 The boys put things in the jar themselves or you can put the rewards in.
 Things such as a 1/2 extra Xbox time, 30 minutes extra playing outside, ice cream, sleepover on the weekend with a friend.
 Motivation is important and can help make your school week run smoothly.